rvalles/optromloader/README.md

     * Qemu provides a python tool to sign ROMs:
         * https://github.com/qemu/qemu/blob/master/scripts/signrom.py
     * For XTIDE Universal BIOS ROMs, use its XTIDECFG tool to configure and sign ROM images.
+* Optionally review Makefile for advanced usage.
+  * If specifying target segment in upper memory, ensure it is visible as memory in BIOS settings.
+    * `through-486` works on my AMI BIOS 486.
 * Run `make`.
 * Floppy images will be created (fd*.img).
 * Optionally test 1.44M image with qemu: `make emulate`.